mathjax/MathJax-docs/options/startup/startup.rst

    This determines whether an invalid option will cause a fatal error (when set to ``'fatal'``) that stops MathJax from running, or a warning (when set to ``'warn'``) that allows MathJax to go on.
-   Prior to version 3.2, invalid options wer fatal, but this option now allows control over that behavior.
+   Prior to version 3.2, invalid options were fatal, but this option now allows control over that behavior.

 .. _startup-optionError: